 The REMS instruction is very similar to the Release from Power-down/Device ID instruction.
 The instruction is initiated by driving the CS# pin low and shift the instruction code "90h" followed by two dummy bytes and one bytes address (A7~A0).
-After which, the Manufacturer ID for Macronix (C2h) and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in "Figure 55.
+After which, the Manufacturer ID for Macronix (C2h) and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in "Figure 31.
 Read Electronic Manufacturer & Device ID (REMS) Sequence (Command 90) (SPI Mode only)".
-The Device ID values are listed in "Table 9.
-ID Definitions".
+The Device ID values are listed in Table 7 of ID Definitions.
 If the one-byte address is initially set to 01h, then the device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving CS# high.

-9-22.
-QPI ID Read (QPIID)
+(22) QPI ID Read (QPIID)

 User can execute this QPIID Read instruction to identify the Device ID and Manufacturer ID.
-The sequence of issue QPIID instruction is CS# goes low \rightarrow sending QPI ID instruction \rightarrow Data out on SO \rightarrow CS# goes high.
+The sequence of issue QPIID instruction is CS# goes low-sending QPI ID instruction-Data out on SO-CS# goes high.
 Most significant bit (MSB) first.